 Treatment

 The primary treatment for most skin cancers involves surgically removing the cancerous lesion along with a margin of healthy tissue to ensure complete removal.
-This procedure is typically performed under local anesthesia and may be done as an outpatient procedure.
+Typically, doctors perform this procedure under local anesthesia.
+Moreover, they often conduct it as an outpatient procedure, allowing patients to recover at home.

 Liquid nitrogen is used to freeze and destroy precancerous and cancerous skin cells.
 This treatment is often used for superficial skin cancers or small areas of involvement.

-This specialized surgical technique is used for certain types of skin cancer, especially those with high recurrence rates or located in critical areas.
-The surgeon removes the cancerous tissue layer by layer and examines each layer under a microscope to ensure complete removal while minimizing the loss of healthy tissue.
+Doctors use this specialized surgical technique for certain skin cancers, especially those with high recurrence rates or in critical areas.
+First, the surgeon removes the cancerous tissue layer by layer.
+Then, they examine each layer under a microscope to ensure complete removal.
+Meanwhile, this method helps minimize the loss of healthy tissue.

-Some types of advanced or metastatic skin cancers may be treated with targeted therapies.
-These medications specifically target the genetic mutations or proteins that drive cancer growth, helping to inhibit tumor growth and prolong survival.
+Doctors treat some advanced or metastatic skin cancers with targeted therapies.
+These medications specifically attack genetic mutations or proteins that drive cancer growth.
+As a result, they help inhibit tumor growth and prolong survival.

-High-energy radiation is targeted at the cancerous cells to destroy them or prevent their growth.
-It may be used as the primary treatment for certain types of skin cancer or as adjuvant therapy after surgery to kill any remaining cancer cells.
-Radiation therapy is typically administered over several sessions.
+Doctors use high-energy radiation to target and destroy cancerous cells or prevent their growth.
+Sometimes, it serves as the primary treatment for certain skin cancers.
+Other times, they use it as adjuvant therapy after surgery to eliminate any remaining cancer cells.
+Typically, radiation therapy is administered over several sessions.

 Immunotherapy drugs stimulate the body’s immune system to recognize and attack cancer cells.
 They are often used to treat advanced or metastatic skin cancers and can have durable responses in some cases.